Dream Industrial Real Estate I - GuruFocus.com

-Dream Industrial REIT (TSX: DIR.UN) (the “Trust” or “Dream Industrial REIT”) announced today that it has priced a private placement of senior unsecured debentures (the "Offering") consisting of C$200 million aggregate principal amount of 5.383% Senior Unsecured Debentures, Series F maturing on March 22, 2028 (the "Series F Debentures").
+Dream Industrial REIT (TSX: DIR.UN) (the “Trust” or “Dream Industrial REIT”) announcedtoday the closing of its previously announced private placement of senior unsecured debentures (the "Offering") consisting of C$200 million aggregate principal amount of 5.383% Senior Unsecured Debentures, Series F maturing on March 22, 2028 (the "Series F Debentures").

-The Series F Debentures are being offered on an agency basis by a syndicate of agents led by TD Securities Inc., Scotia Capital Inc., RBC Dominion Securities Inc., CIBC World Markets Inc., and National Bank Financial Inc., and including BMO Nesbitt Burns Inc., Desjardins Securities Inc. and iA Private Wealth Inc. The Series F Debentures are being offered on a private placement basis in each of the provinces of Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation.

-The Series F Debentures will be issued at a price equal to $1,000 per $1,000 principal amount and bear interest at a rate of 5.383% per annum and will mature on March 22, 2028.
-Interest is payable on the Series F Debentures on March 22 and September 22 of each year commencing on September 22, 2023.
-The Series F Debentures will be direct senior unsecured obligations of the Trust and will rank equally and ratably with all other unsecured and unsubordinated indebtedness of the Trust, except to the extent prescribed by law.
-The closing of the Offering is expected to take place on March 22, 2023.

 The Series F Debentures are expected to be rated BBB with a Stable Trend by DBRS Limited.
 The Trust intends to use the net proceeds from the Offering to repay existing indebtedness and for general trust purposes.